Our people

 Ms Mundine holds a Bachelor of Arts in Communication from the University of Technology Sydney (UTS) and was the winner of the 2021 Indigenous Australian UTS Alumni Award.
 In 2023 she was declared the National Winner of the Australian Awards for Excellence in Women’s Leadership.

-She is a Company Director of Gondwana Choirs, Sydney Festival, and Australians for Constitutional Recognition, and is a Member of Chief Executive Women.
+She is a member of the Council of the National Museum of Australia, a Company Director of Sydney Festival and Australians for Constitutional Recognition, and is a Member of Chief Executive Women.

 Tessa Keenan